Almighty-Tycoons/eB02_Tech-Tycoons-GreatestOfThree/pedagogy/README.md

 <u> <b>Description: </b>

  During the experiment, student knows which value is greatest among three numbers before excution of the program.
 After execution of the program user expects some predefined result.
-Therefore it is a case of expository instructional strategy.
+Therefore, it is a case of expository instructional strategy.

 <br/>
 <div align="right">